paul-mcnamee/blog-next/posts/unity-game-hail-bounce.md

 ## Intro

 I wanted to build a game for a while, when I found that unity supported cross platform builds I was intrigued enough to explore it and create a small game.
 Little did I know I would be running into all kinds of things not really relating to development, but more just configuration.
-The result of this coding adventure is [Hail Bounce](https://play.google.com/store/apps/details?id=com.FourthMouse.HailBounce), feel free to download it and let me know what you think.
+The result of this coding adventure is Hail Bounce.
+The app has been removed from the play store because I did not feel it was worth keeping up with the fairly unforseen frequently required updates via the play store as a result of unity's horrible app policies.
+Perhaps in the future I will decide I don't completely despise unity and may build the game for the web, but for now you can download the [apk](https://drive.google.com/file/d/1XkPuUxVX1Y9Mh4KutzGXg8z1-DeA7rmt/view?usp=drive_link) and install it for yourself if you own an android device.

 Hopefully this post will explain all of the steps to build a game with unity and launch it on the android play store.
 I will be looking into an iOS release in the future but I do not have a developer profile setup with them so publishing there would be a bit more lengthy unfortunately.
 I also did not have an account for developing android apps but the process to apply there is basically just paying \$25 as I will explain later.